arrow_back

 Wireless EV charging market segmented by charging type

-The stationary wireless charging segment is currently at the forefront of the market with a market value of USD 11.3 billion in 2022.
-Predictions indicate it will escalate to USD 457 billion by 2030, showcasing a noteworthy 54.3% CAGR between 2023 and 2030.
+The stationary wireless charging segment is currently at the forefront of the market with a market value of USD 38.7 million in 2024.
+Predictions indicate it will reach USD 457 million by 2030, showcasing a 54.3% CAGR between 2023 and 2030.
 Meanwhile, a significant number of advancements are underway in the development of dynamic wireless charging systems.
 This segment's growth outpaces that of the stationary category.
-In 2022, the dynamic charging segment reached a valuation of USD 1.8 billion and is on track to achieve USD 110 billion by 2030.
+In 2024, the dynamic charging segment reached a valuation of USD 7 million and is on track to achieve USD 110 billion by 2030.
 This progress is characterized by the highest CAGR of 62.1%.

-Chart Global Wireless EV Charging Market by Charging Type
+Wireless EV Charging Market Segmented by Power Source

-The 11–50 KW power supply segment came close in second position, contributing USD 5.4 billion to the total market.
+The 11–50 KW power supply segment came close in second position, contributing USD 19.1 million to the total market in 2024.
 This growth of this segment is predicted to take over the 3-10 KW leadership position as it will reach USD 24.6 billion by 2030.

-Over 50 KW is the smallest segment among all, contributing to the market a market value worth USD 1.9 billion in 2022.
+Over 50 KW is the smallest segment among all, contributing to the market a market value worth USD 7.2 million in 2024.

 Wireless EV charging market segmented by application

-Commercial charging units gained USD 10.7 billion while the home charging segment gained USD 2.8 billion in 2022 with a slightly lower CAGR of 55%
+The commercial charging station market was USD 35.7 million, while the home charging segment was USD 9.9 million in 2024, with a CAGR of 57.4%

 Wireless EV charging market segmented by charging mechanism